sensemakersamsterdam/sensemakers-iot-platform-2019/USER-GUIDE.md

 mosquitto_pub -t $PROJECT_NAME -m 42 -h mqtt.sensemakersams.org -p 9998 -u $PROJECT_NAME -P $PROJECT_PASSWORD
 ```

+The automated pipeline uses a topic composed of `pipeline/app_id/dev_id` where `app_id` and `dev_id` are the unique project identifier (project name) within the platform and the unique device identifer (device name) within the project, respectively.

 Listen to all messages from the automated pipeline:

 ```sh